ceph/ceph/doc/man/8/crushtool.rst

 Availability
 ============

-**crushtool** is part of the Ceph distributed storage system.
+**crushtool** is part of Ceph, a massively scalable, open-source, distributed storage system.
 Please refer to the Ceph documentation at http://ceph.com/docs for more information.